jiang18/mph/minque.md

 Tolerance.
 MINQUE iterations stop when logLL has a change smaller than that.
 The default is 0.01.

 ```--num_random_vectors 100```
-Number of random probing vectors in stochastic trace estimation.
+Number of random probing vectors for stochastic trace estimation.
 The default (100) is usually sufficient.

 ```--seed 0```
 Random seed in stochastic trace estimation.
 The default is 0.